kintone-labs/kintone-ui-component/docs/document_en/docs/guides/search-box-customization.md

 ## JavaScript and CSS Customization

-When you import the UMD file of kintone UI Component to the app, you can upload the JavaScript files by following these steps:
+When you import the UMD file of Kintone UI Component to the app, you can upload the JavaScript files by following these steps:
 You can see how to upload a file in the [Quick Start](../getting-started/quick-start.md).

 ### Display a search box